adlnet/xAPI-Spec/xAPI-Communication.md

 		<td> </td>
 		<td>
 			Filter, only return Statements matching the specified registration id.
-Note that although frequently a unique Registration will be used for one Actor assigned to one Activity, this cannot be assumed.
+Note that although frequently a unique registration will be used for one Actor assigned to one Activity, this cannot be assumed.
 			If only Statements for a certain Actor or Activity are required, those parameters also need to be specified.